Build and extend custom AI tools with an MCP server for VS Code integration and modular architecture

 });

-To use this MCP server with VS Code, configure your .vscode/mcp.json
+To use this MCP server with VS Code, configure your .vscode/mcp.json file as follows:

 {